Net Nanny Review 2024: Good Enough for Your Family?

 Net Nanny has the following parental control features:

-• YouTube monitoring — view YouTube search and watch history (only works with browsers).
+• YouTube monitoring — View YouTube search and watch history on the site.

-Net Nanny also allows you to lock the settings menu to keep your children from attempting to disable the app, and it provides uninstall protection that requires your account password to delete the app (not available on iOS devices).
+Net Nanny also provides uninstall protection that requires your account password to delete the app (not available on iOS devices).

 It can automatically monitor for 10+ categories of content, including Nudity, Gambling, Drugs, and more, but you can also create custom rules and monitor any keywords you want.
 Net Nanny gives you 3 options for monitoring and filtering content — you can allow or block access to a particular category, or you can allow your child to access the content but receive an alert when they do.
 It also lets you create lists of websites that are always allowed or blocked regardless of the filtering rules.